 Despite the social media hype, e-mail is still not to be done without in the communication instrument toolbox of trade fair and event planners.
 Write better and more effective email newsletters using our 7 tips.

 A well-maintained email distribution list is worth its weight in gold to trade fair, congress and event organizers.
-No other sales medium is as strong as email.
+Whether you do an on-site, virtual or hybrid event, no other sales medium is as strong as email.

 The condition: you need to have the required double opt-ins (data protection), your distribution list is updated and personalized and you are able to address certain segments of the newsletter in a targeted manner.